RoxCoderSA/Dns-lookup/README.md

 ## Description

-###### This script helps the user to know the ip-address of the site instead of pinging every time all the user has the site without http or https
+###### This script helps the user to know the ip-address of the site instead of pinging every time all the user has the site.

 ## Installation